Are you an independent filmmaker fundraising for your noncommercial film project?

-Chicago Filmmakers has been providing fiscal sponsorship services for more than 30 years.
-With our non-profit tax-exempt status, sponsored artists become eligible for funding from private foundations and government agencies who often don’t support individuals.
+Chicago Filmmakers’ fiscal sponsorship program assists local independent filmmakers by accepting donations for noncommercial film and video productions under our 501(c)(3) non-profit status.
+Sponsored artists become eligible for funding from private foundations and government agencies who often don’t support individuals.
 For individual donors and in-kind support, this arrangement is a major incentive since it allows for charitable contribution deductions on federal tax returns.

 SPONSORED FILMS